snorkleboy/FlyAKite/README.md

 ### Clear and Easy Navigation
 ![navigation](http://res.cloudinary.com/flyakite/image/upload/v1512163917/navigationDemo_fbamfq.gif)

 ##### I created and styled a good looking sidebar for easy navigation across the site.
-It allows users to get back to the index or specific category from anywhere on the site. f.
+It allows users to get back to the index or specific category from anywhere on the site. along with intitive and easy to use search functionality.